swannodette/swannodette.github.com/_posts/2014-01-29-ktc-code-salon.md

 un-like-minded hackers both software and hardware, artists, builders, musicians, and educators that share a studio space in Brooklyn.
 You're just as likely to find us discussing the finer points of drawing as you are the finer points of programming language design.
-It's a eye-opening break from the focused community building which is so necessary for more topical meetup groups.
+It's an eye-opening break from the focused community building which is so necessary for more topical meetup groups.
 While I like meetups just as much as anyone, I've found that it's the explicit cultivation of diversity